Skip to main content

 A lot of seniors get pushed into the wrong answer because the bills are mixed together.
 A hearing screening is a quick pass-or-fail check.
 It may be free, but it usually is not enough for a diagnosis or a charity application.
 A diagnostic hearing exam or audiogram measures the hearing loss and may be covered in some cases.
 A hearing aid evaluation or fitting is the work of selecting and programming the device.
 A hearing aid purchase is the device itself.
 Repairs and supplies are their own category.

 If your current device only needs service, do not start with a grant application.
-Start with the original seller, the manufacturer warranty, or the Veterans Affairs repair process if you are a veteran.
+Start with the original seller, the manufacturer warranty, or VA if you are a veteran.
 That is often cheaper and faster than replacing the device.

 Service Original Medicare usually covers it?
 What to know